 Barred parakeets have low noise levels and chatter softly to themselves, barely making much sound.

 Occasionally, they’ll become loud when they need food or feel stressed.
-Not only are barred parakeets quiet, but they can learn words and imitate noises, making them fun to be around.
+Barred parakeets are quiet but can learn words and imitate noises, making them fun companions.

 Red-Bellied Parrot